Evil Geniuses: The Unmaking of America: Part Three

 "Part Three: Wrong Turn" sees the 1980 election of Ronald Reagan, who famously claimed, "Government is not the solution to our problem; government is the problem."
 As the recession ended and the stock market was booming, Congress made the top tax rate the lowest in 50 years.
 William D. Cohan is quoted as saying about the finance industry, "Starting in 1970, prudence gave way to pure greed."
-There was a proliferation of complex derivatives, incognito leverage, mortgage-backed securities, leveraged buyouts and venture capital, hedge funds, junk bonds, as well as the start of 401Ks which opened an immense new revenue stream for Wall Street while enticing employers to do away with traditional pension plans, coupled with deregulation laws and tax changes.
+There was a proliferation of complex derivatives, incognito leverage, mortgage-backed securities, leveraged buyouts and venture capital, hedge funds, junk bonds, as well as the start of 401(k)s which opened an immense new revenue stream for Wall Street while enticing employers to do away with traditional pension plans, coupled with deregulation laws and tax changes.
 The top income tax rate went from 70% to 50% in 1982, then to 38.5%, then to 28% in 1986.
 Grover Norquist's Taxpayer Protection Pledge enforced hard-right orthodoxy.

 Michael Horowitz wrote a memo on behalf of the Sarah Scaife Foundation that laid out a three-pronged vision for conservative influence in the legal system: recruit top students from top law schools; "adopt and fund a strategy that sought a genuine right-wing revolution in the high-end legal profession and judiciary"; the movement needed to appear philosophical, idealistic, and independent.
 The Federalist Society addressed the first prong.
 Two legal movements gained adherents: originalism and law and economics, with a common mission to "utterly remake our society and political economy using the legal system, to make both resemble their vision of the American good old days".